Poem Generator¶

 import numpy as np

-from keras import Sequential, Input, layers, initializers
+from keras import Sequential, Input, layers, initializers, callbacks

 import sys